lmapii/practical-zephyr/02_devicetree_basics/readme.md

 ## Goals

+TODO: DT basics and syntax, with a little bit of semantics

 In the previous chapter, we've had a look at how to configure _software_, and we've silently assumed that there's a UART interface on our board that is configurable and used for logging.

 In this chapter, we'll see how we configure and _use_ our peripherals.
 For this, Zephyr borrows another tool from the Linux kernel: the **devicetree** compiler.
 Similar to what we've seen with `Kconfig`, the `devicetree` has been adapted to better fit the needs of Zephyr when comparing it to Linux.
 We'll have a short look at this as well.